Fellowship Program

 Through our vision, fellows will gain the knowledge they need to practice pediatric infectious diseases while being exposed to all aspects of the growing field.
 Fellows personalize their path through the fellowship and prepare to be leaders in their field.

-The broader goal of fellowship training is to provide the full spectrum of skills that fellows need for post-fellowship positions, including infection control, antimicrobial stewardship, transplant infectious diseases, global health, quality improvement and diagnostic laboratory techniques, and research.
-In addition, each fellow is expected to complete both a quality improvement and scholarly project determined by the individual interests of the fellow.
+The broader goal of fellowship training is to provide the full spectrum of skills that fellows need for a robust career in pediatric infectious disease, including infection control, antimicrobial stewardship, transplant infectious diseases, global health, quality improvement and diagnostic laboratory techniques, and research.
+Each fellow is also expected to complete a scholarly project determined by the individual interests of the fellow.
 The fellowship includes one year of clinical time and two years devoted to scholarship spread across the three years of training.